oneminch/Notes/React.md

 }
 ```

-- React provides an official wrapper ability for such cases called a fragment
+- React provides an official wrapper ability for such cases called a *Fragment*
     - `<React.Fragment></React.Fragment>` or `<></>` (empty tags)

 ```jsx